-Subsequent to September 30, 2018 and through June 30, 2020, the Authority reported outstanding invoices from the two professional consulting services firms amounting to \$12,021,266 and \$63,987,729, respectively.
-Invoices submitted by the consultants are reviewed by the Authority and submitted to the Government, Office of Disaster Recovery, the Virgin Islands Housing Finance Authority, or WAPA for approval.
+Subsequent to September 30, 2019 and through June 30, 2021, the Authority reported outstanding invoices from the two professional consulting services firms amounting to \$107.1 million and \$6.5 million, respectively.
+Invoices submitted by the consultants are reviewed by the Authority and submitted to the Government, Office of Disaster Recovery, the Virgin Islands Housing Finance Authority, or the Virgin Islands Water and Power Authority for approval.
 Upon completion of the review and approval process, invoices are then submitted for reimbursement to the appropriate federal grantor.